2015 Trip 12: a bittersweet weekend

 4. Drain all the tanks again.

-8. I now switch back the hot water heater bypass valves to where they should be, which is inline with the supply lines, and fill and flow some water through the hot water tank.
+7. I now switch back the hot water heater bypass valves to their normal operating position, which is inline with the supply lines, and fill and flow some water through the hot water tank.